msaintja/CheXpert-policies/README.md

 # hdfs dfs -put CheXpert-v1.0-small project
 ```

-Please not that this initial step may take some time.
+Please note that this initial step may take some time.
 If you want to monitor the copy of the ~10.7GB of data, you may use the following command on a distinct terminal:
 ```
 # watch -n 0.5 -d "hdfs dfs -du -s -h project"
 ```